DNA Double-Stranded (dsDNA) Antibodies, IgG, Serum

 A positive test result for double-stranded DNA (dsDNA) antibodies is consistent with the diagnosis of systemic lupus erythematosus.

 A reference range study conducted at the Mayo Clinic demonstrated that, within a cohort of healthy adults (n=120), no individuals between the ages of 18 and 60 (n=78) had detectable anti-dsDNA antibodies.
 Above the age of 60 (n=42), 11.9% of individuals (n=5) had a borderline result for dsDNA antibodies and 4.8% of individuals (n=2) had a positive result.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Measurements of IgG antibodies to dsDNA are semiquantitative.
-Slight changes in the levels of these antibodies should not be relied upon to predict changes in the clinical course of patients with lupus erythematosus (LE).
-Clinical flares of disease in patients with LE may not be accompanied by changes in the levels of dsDNA antibodies.
+Slight changes in the levels of these antibodies should not be relied upon to predict changes in the clinical course of patients with systemic lupus erythematosus (SLE).
+Clinical flares of disease in patients with SLE may not be accompanied by changes in the levels of dsDNA antibodies.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.